atterpac/refresh/README.md

 Callbacks should return an refresh.EventHandle

-`refresh.EventContinue` continues with the reload process as normal and follows the refresh ruleset defined in the config
+`engine.EventContinue` continues with the reload process as normal and follows the refresh ruleset defined in the config

-`refresh.EventBypass` disregards all config rulesets and restarts the exec process
+`engine.EventBypass` disregards all config rulesets and restarts the exec process

-`refresh.EventIgnore` ignores the event and continues monitoring
+`engine.EventIgnore` ignores the event and continues monitoring

 ```go
 // Called whenever a change is detected in the filesystem